-Our study species have diverse floral and fruiting structures, such that disparate tissues comprise success cost expenditures in different species (Figure 1a, Table 1).
-For three species (Epacris microphylla, Hemigenia purpurea, and Pimelea linifolia), the costs of producing pollen-attraction tissues (on flowers that eventually produce mature seeds) was 21-27% of total RE, while for other species it was substantially less (Table 1).
-The two cone-producing species, Banksia ericifolia and Petrophile pulchella, had the costliest packaging and dispersal tissues, spending 71.0% and 60.5% of total RE, respectively.
-Other species also had high packaging and dispersal expenditure due to structures including fleshy fruit (Persoonia lanceolata), woody seedpods (Grevillea species), and thick seedcoats (Leucopogon esquamatus).
+Our study species have diverse floral and fruiting structures, such that disparate tissues comprise success cost expenditures in different species (Fig. 1a, Table 1).
+For three species (E. microphylla, H. purpurea, and P. linifolia), the costs of producing pollen-attraction tissues (on flowers that eventually produce mature seeds) was 21-27% of total RE, while for other species it was substantially less (Table 1).
+The two cone-producing species, B. ericifolia and P. pulchella, had the costliest packaging and dispersal tissues, spending 71.0% and 60.5% of total RE, respectively.
+Other species also had high packaging and dispersal expenditure due to structures including fleshy fruit (P. lanceolata), woody seedpods (Grevillea species), and thick seedcoats (L. esquamatus).
 These are tissues that must be produced to mature each seed and their exact structures have presumably evolved to maximize seed production and survival.

 Discarded tissues, those tissues associated with ovules that abort instead of developing into a mature seed, are the complement to success investment.
 For 12 of the 14 study species, discarded tissues accounted for more than 60% of total reproductive investment (Table 1).
-Only in Banksia ericifolia and Petrophile pulchella, the two species with very high energy investment in woody cones, was a smaller proportion of RE attributable to discarded tissues.
+Only in B. ericifolia and P. pulchella, the two species with very high mass investment in woody cones, was a smaller proportion of RE attributable to discarded tissues.
 The majority of discarded tissue costs was due to buds and flowers that were aborted before seed provisioning became substantial (Table 1).
-Indeed, a large energy investment in discarded tissues has been found for all species that display low seed or fruit sets (Stephenson 1981; Sutherland 1986; Ramirez & Berry 1997; Knight et al. 2005).
+Indeed, a large mass investment in discarded tissues has been found for all species that display low seed or fruit sets (Stephenson 1981; Sutherland 1986; Ramirez & Berry 1997; Knight et al. 2005).

 These high accessory costs, and in particular high discarded costs, should presumably be considered a cost of sex.
 That is, the only reason for incurring them would be in order to create zygote genomes that conferred superior fitness, compared to zygotes created by selfing or apomixis.
 Having a surplus of ovules, relative to the number of offspring that can be provisioned to maturity, allows the plant to be selective about which zygotes to mature.
 Explanations for the abortion of a large number of mature ovules near the time of pollination include environmental stochasticity, pollen-limitation, poor pollen-tube growth, pollen incompatibility, selective abortion, and resource limitation (Ashman et al. 2004; Knight et al. 2005; Ruane, Rotzin & Congleton 2014).
 Additional zygotes will be lost during the provisioning period due to factors including insect attack and poor environmental conditions.